zebrunner/carina/docs/advanced/driver.md

 #Driver usage

-Currently supported browsers by Carina:

-* Chrome
-* Firefox
-* Internet Explorer
-* Microsoft Edge
-* Opera
-* Safari

 All described methods are implemented inside `IDriverPool` interface and accessible by default from any test class.
 To access this functionality from another places like your services just implement this interface.

+> Each thread has their own named driver pool

+Supported Browsers: Chrome, Firefox, Internet Explorer, Microsoft Edge, Opera, Safari etc

 ##Initialization
-Driver can be started in several ways

 * **getDriver()** is the core method to start any Selenium/Appium session.
 It will create a RemoteWebDriver named "default" based on default capabilities from configuration.

     1st call of the method in current thread should start new driver.
 Next calls will return existing object.
 Based on the driver lifecycle carina do automatic driver quit.

 * **getDriver(String name)** start named driver session using default capabilities from configuration.
 That's allow to start several drivers (up to 3 according to `max_driver_count` property)

 * **getDriver(String name, DesiredCapabilities capabilities)** start named driver session using custom capabilities.

+* **getDriver(String name, DesiredCapabilities capabilities, String seleniumHost)** start named driver session using custom capabilities vs custom selenium url.

 Example:
 ```